steveWang/Notes/sp2012/phys112/phys112.md

 the H theorem, the chemical potential is equal in all accessible states.

 What is chemical potential?
-It is a measure of the concentration! (verify by working out -τ ∂σ/∂N).
+It is a measure of the concentration! (verify by working out $-\tau \pderiv{\sigma}{N}$).
 A lot of work for a very simple result.
 But this is much more powerful.
-We will use this to look at batteries, equilibrium in various systems.MIDTERM: Friday the 24th.
+We will use this to look at batteries, equilibrium in various systems.

+MIDTERM: Friday the 24th.
 8:10-9:00.
 Why Friday and not Monday?
 Turns out there is an important workshop on dark matter in UCLA.
 There is a potential
 problem: Monday the 20th is President's day, so no class, no office hours.
 Proposition: Tuesday the 21st, we have extended office hours from